BlueBrain/morphology-workflows/README.md

 * a CSV file with the following columns:
     1. ``morph_path``: the path to the morphology file.
     2. ``morph_name``: the name of the morphology.
+    3. ``mtype``: the morphology-type of the morphology (this column is optional).

-    3. any other column is kept into the results but not used in the workflows.
+  Any other column is kept into the results but not used in the workflows.

+  Note that the column names should not contain spaces between commas and names.
 * a ``luigi.cfg`` file containing the configuration for all the tasks of the workflow.
 * an optional ``logging.conf`` file containing the logging configuration.
 If you prefer default logging behavior, remove this file and comment line in ``logging_conf_file = logging.conf`` in ``luigi.cfg``.

 The [examples](https://github.com/BlueBrain/morphology-workflows/tree/main/examples) folder contains examples for the ``luigi.cfg`` and ``logging.conf`` files.

+These inputs can be created using the **Fetch** workflow that downloads morphlogies from online databases and create the dataset in the correct format.

 ### Run the workflows